Fly Treatment and Controlling Flies

 - Keep traps away from competing light sources such as windows.

-- May be installed at ceiling level above large doors to capture insects at night where typically rest.
+- Install at ceiling level above large doors to capture insects at night where typically rest.

 - Replace bulbs every season to ensure maximum attractancy as UV effectiveness diminishes over time.

 - Replace glue pads regularly when full, or every 4 weeks.